 The Meaning of the Logo

-The Como Logo is called Maarli, the Noongar word for a swan.
+The Como Logo is called Maali, the Noongar word for a swan.
 The flowing design represents the educational journey our students are on, but it also represents the school’s location at the confluence of the Swan and Canning Rivers.
 The design spells out the College’s initials and pays homage to the first school emblem, which included swans in its design.
 A statue based on the logo was erected by the CSC Parents and Citizens Association in October 2019 to commemorate the school’s 50th Anniversary.